Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 - Arizona and its opponents have combined to score more than 50.5 points in three of eight games this season.

-- Saturday's total is 8.3 points higher than the combined 42.2 PPG average of the two teams.

-- This contest's over/under is 5.1 points fewer than the 55.6 these two squads combine to give up per game in 2021.
+- The 55.6 points per game these two squads have allowed to opponents this season are 5.1 more than the 50.5 over/under in this contest.

-- Golden Bears games have an average total of 50.3 points this season, 0.2 fewer than Saturday's over/under.
+- The Golden Bears and their opponents score an average of 50.3 points per game, 0.2 fewer than Saturday's total.

-- The 52.6 PPG average total in Wildcats games this season is 2.1 points more than this game's over/under.

 Cal Stats and Trends

-- Cal has played eight games, with five wins against the spread.

-- The Golden Bears have yet to cover the spread this season when favored by 12 points or more.

-- Cal's games this year have hit the over on four of eight set point totals (50%).
+- Cal's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).

-- Cal is 2-1 against the spread and 2-1 overall this season when the team notches more than 31.8 points.
+- When Cal puts up more than 31.8 points, it is 2-1 against the spread and 2-1 overall.

-- In games that Cal amasses over 385.4 yards, the team is 5-1 against the spread and 3-3 overall.
+- In games that Cal piles up more than 385.4 yards, the team is 5-1 against the spread and 3-3 overall.

-- This year, the Golden Bears have turned the ball over six times, while the Wildcats have forced six.

 - Find the latest spread and moneyline odds for Cal at SISportsbook.